openfaas/openfaas.github.io/_posts/2020-01-24-painless-serverless-development.md

 }
 ```

 This configuration is telling VSCode to attach to a debugger in `127.0.0.1:2345`.
-In our case, this is the port that Okteto is automatically forwarding to our development environment in Okteto Cloud.
+This is the port that Okteto is automatically forwarding to our development environment in Okteto Cloud.

 Open the function code, add a breakpoint in `function/handler.go` line 10, and press `F5` to start the debugging session.

-Now go back to the local shell and call the hello function via the `faas invoke` command.
+Now go back to the local shell and call the hello function via the `faas-cli invoke` command.
 Write `hello` and press (Control + D) to send the request.

 ```
-faas invoke hello -f hello.yml
+faas-cli invoke hello -f hello.yml
 ```

 ```